Background pattern

 • potassium supplements

-• potassium-sparing diuretics (tablets that increase urine production)
+• potassium-sparing diuretics or other diuretics (tablets that increase urine production)

 • vitamin D supplements

-You should also inform your doctor if you are taking other medications to lower your blood pressure, steroids, and medications for cancer, analgesics, medications for arthritis, or cholestyramine or colestipol resins to reduce cholesterol in the blood.
+It is also important to inform your doctor if you are taking other medicines to lower your blood pressure, steroids, and medicines to treat cancer, painkillers, medicines for arthritis, or cholestyramine or colestipol resins to reduce cholesterol in the blood.

 Taking Ifirmacombi with food, drinks, and alcohol